lcnvdl/html-go/REFERENCE.md

 ## Conclusions
 In conclusion, `HtmlGo` offers an innovative and visual way to program applications using familiar HTML tags and structure.
 With its unique syntax and instruction-based approach, `HtmlGo` provides a refreshing and creative programming experience.

 When developing in `HtmlGo`, it is important to follow the recommended structure for applications, as described in the previous section.
-Additionally, it is recommended to add the .calls class to the ul element to highlight it as the entry point of the application.

 With `HtmlGo`, you have the flexibility to use specialized tags for different types of instructions and calls.
 Explore the possibilities and experiment with nested instructions to create more complex applications.